guycrets/java-socket/README.md

 ## How to

 - [ ] Choose a set of matching classes (TCP or UDP)
-- [ ] Start the server class and enter a port number larger than 1024 e.g. 8080
+- [ ] Start the server class, will listen on port 7654
-- [ ] Start the client and enter localhost as server name and the port number you specified at server side e.g. 8080
+- [ ] Start the client and enter localhost as server name or address (IPv4 or IPv6)

 ## Observe behaviour on OS level
 On Windows

 - [ ] Open a command prompt once the programs are running
-- [ ] At the prompt type: netstat -an | findstr 8080
+- [ ] At the prompt type: netstat -an | findstr 7654
 - [ ] This should return the socket status